April 10 thru May 10

 Mid- Late Winter

 This is the time of year to over seed thin areas of your lawn or to introduce newer grass varieties to your lawn.
 With the freezing and thawing of the soil the seed will works its way into the soil.
 Since seed is never affected by cold soils or by moisture, the seed will lie dormant until the weather warms and we receive moisture.
-The seed will then germinate and start to grow.
+The seed will then germinate in the spring and start to grow.